How a team at Google is using AI to help doctors prevent blindness in diabetics.

 In fact, Dr. Raman imagines a device that’s as common as a thermometer or even a glucometer, a diagnostic tool that diabetics already use to monitor their blood sugar.
 'My job is not to screen for diabetic retinopathy', he says.
 'My job is to do lasers, to do injections, to give – to really do surgeries and help them alleviate their blindness.'

 But no matter the vector of diagnosis, all agree that awareness is key to health.
 In fact, getting a diabetic retinopathy diagnosis can lead to better outcomes overall.
 'If you detect retinal disease at an early stage when they don’t need treatment', Dr. Cuadros says, 'it’s still an opportunity for the patient to understand that diabetes is beginning to affect their body.
 Hopefully that would motivate them to control their blood sugar better.'

 A Diagnostic Advance

 More studies are underway, including ongoing clinical trials in India – the first time that screenings will be performed at this level.
 And the Google and Verily teams are optimistic about the possibilities even beyond diabetic retinopathy.
 'Since [the JAMA article] we have made even more progress', says Nelson.
 'We recently published a paper in Nature Biomedical Engineering showing that from a retina image we can predict not only several cardiovascular health risk factors but also your risk of a significant cardiovascular event.'

 One day, diagnosing serious diseases may be as easy as taking a temperature or checking blood pressure.
-But in the near term, millions of people with diabetes could keep their vision thanks to an AI algorithm helping doctors quickly spot diabetic retinopathy.
+But in the near term, millions of diabetics could keep their vision thanks to an AI algorithm helping doctors quickly spot diabetic retinopathy.